 It was awful and I was ANGRY!
 Lol!
 I was so mad that I hadn’t thought about that happening…but after about 5 or 6 attempts and many hours later, I finally found the sweet spot and was able to finish tiling another section of the wall, leaving a small section to, then again, figure out the next day.

 The better way to do this would have been to set the board up at the very bottom, at the height of one subway tile.
 On one end, of course, it would be smaller than a full subway tile since it was not level but it would have saved me this nightmare!
 Then after tiling 5 feet the first day I could have come back the second day and tiled the rest…boom, done!
 So much easier!
 Now I know for next time!

-If your countertops are level, then you can just start tiling with full tiles, straight from the counters and go up!
+Depending on what size tiles you are using and the space you are tiling, in some cases if your countertops are level, then you can just start tiling with full tiles, straight from the countertop, and go up!
 You only have to complicate your life if you have uneven countertops….which shouldn’t be the case for most people.
 But I did talk to a contractor that said it actually happens more often than you would think!
 Yikes!

 Anyway, the bottom portion included cuts around the outlets, I just used the angle grinder to make these cuts with a masonry cutting wheel.

 I left the bottom row of tiles unfinished for quite some time trying to figure out the best option for the counters being unlevel.
 That would be dilemma #456 if you are keeping count!
 Lol!